Magic Takeaways: Orlando Reserves Dominate Pacers to Secure .500 Finish

 - Gary Harris, 10

 It's the first time since Feb.
-24, 2024 that eight Magic players have scored 10-plus points, and it's happened 16 times now in the team's 36-year history.
+24, 2024, that eight Magic players have scored 10-plus points, and it's happened 16 times now in the team's 36-year history.
+Orlando's bench accounted for 82 points, which ties for the second-most in team history.

 "I loved their effort," Magic coach Jamahl Mosley said postgame.
 "I loved their togetherness, the way in which they played for one another, trusted the pass, trusted each other, defended for one another, followed the game plan to a T. I thought they did a very good job, and that's what these opportunities are about for these young men: being able to step into those moments, and they all took advantage of it."